dleidert/openmediavault-upgrade/README.md

 ### Plexmediaserver

-In OMV5 the `openmediavault-plexmediaserver` has been removed.
+In OMV5 the `openmediavault-plexmediaserver` plugin has been removed.
 The PLEX media server is supposed to run via docker/portainer.
 Thus the `plexmediaserver` package will be removed together with the plugin except you have enabled the plex repository in `/etc/apt/sources.list.d/plexmediaserver.list` and installed the key as described in the file:

 ```
 # When enabling this repo please remember to add the PlexPublic.Key into the apt setup.